bpow/strikv/README.md

 something with it months ago... shows of the power of some golang libraries and of being able to search for things on the net.

+*USE AT YOUR OWN RISK* Did I mention how little golang experience I have?

 # What it does

 Runs a simple http server using golang standard library.
 PUT requests will treat the url